 - Graph and chart data with easy on-screen tools to investigate the information and communicate your findings.

 - Save projects in your personal MyExplorer account for archiving, collaboration, and more.

 - Share your creations in presentations and online through email, social media and website embeds.

 - Create data reports at all geographic levels, including state, county, census tract, block group, zip code, and census place (where the data exist).

 - Download data to a variety of file formats for use with your favorite statistical package.
 Our reports automatically calculate aggregates, percentages, inflation adjustments, and medians to save time and eliminate errors.

 - No software to install or maintain, making it hassle-free for librarians and users.
-The site works entirely on the web and provides many basic GIS and data manipulation functions.
+The site works entirely on the web, allows for convenient remote access, and provides many basic GIS and data manipulation functions.

 - An ideal teaching resource that employs an engaging visual approach to demographic information for courses across the social sciences, and trusted by Pearson Publishing as a leader in social science online learning.